-SDHC proposes to eliminate the utility allowance schedule requirement and remove the requirement to collect, analyze, and report information on utility responsibilities in order to achieve greater cost effectiveness, administrative efficiencies, and flexibility to improve housing choice in Federal expenditures.
-The removal of utility allowances will simplify the HAP and tenant rent calculation.
-In addition, utility allowances are difficult to explain to property owners and clients, and often result in frustration when the methodology is misunderstood, which may limit housing choice options.
-A hardship policy will be developed for Elderly/Disabled households who experience a hardship due to the implementation of this change.
+SDHC proposes to eliminate utility reimbursement payments and the utility allowance schedule requirement and remove the requirement to collect, analyze, and report information on utility responsibilities in order to achieve greater cost effectiveness, administrative efficiencies, and flexibility to improve housing choice in Federal expenditures.
+The removal of utility reimbursement payments will simplify the HAP and tenant rent calculation.
+In addition, utility reimbursements are difficult to explain to property owners and clients, and often result in frustration when the methodology is misunderstood, which may limit housing choice options.
+A hardship policy will be developed for households who experience a hardship due to the implementation of this change.